epysher/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\* "Very well thought out device interaction.
 Setting and players were clearly put across.
 Credits to pedestrian actor!"

-"Neck and Arm wearables got me wondering if it can used as a personal safety device to alert nearby pedestrians or discourage would be attackers Wondering if adding a phone case is sustainable as it limits the users interaction of their mobile device to a single hand.
-Curious to know if you can prioritize only sound during the day, as color indication might not be sufficient to notify oncoming traffic"
+"Neck and Arm wearables got me wondering if it can used as a personal safety device to alert nearby pedestrians or discourage would be attackers."

+In class discussion group feedback was this was a device more for Drivers than Pedestrians and this functionality might be better as a car accessory or feature.
+To create something useful to Pedestrians, it would have to be a large, bright device to properly light the surroudings.

 ## Make it your own